Major structure

 The Bachelor of Arts requires the successful completion of 24 subjects (300-points), including at least one major.
 Most students study eight subjects each year (usually four subjects in each semester) for three years full-time, or the part-time equivalent.

-Most Arts majors require 100 points of study (usually eight subjects) for attainment.
-This means out of your 300-point program, you have the opportunity to achieve two majors in your course.
+Most Arts majors require 75 points of study (usually six subjects) for attainment.
+Arts minors require 50 points of study (usually four subjects) for attainment.
+This means you have the opportunity to achieve two majors or one major and one minor in your course.
+You will also complete breadth studies and other complimentary Arts subjects.

 If you are taking Ancient World Studies as a major, you must complete:

-• 37.5 points (usually three subjects) of level 2 elective subjects (usually second year)
+- 37.5 credit points (usually three subjects) of Level 2 major elective subjects (usually in second year)

-• 25 points (usually two subjects) of level 3 elective subjects (usually third year)
+- 25 credit points (usually two subjects) of Level 3 major elective subjects (usually in third year)

 If you are taking Ancient World Studies as a minor, you must complete:

-• 25 points (usually two subjects) of level 2 elective subjects (usually second year)
+- 25 credit points (usually two subjects) of Level 2 minor elective subjects (usually in second year)

-• 25 points (usually two subjects) of level 3 elective subjects (usually third year)
+- 25 credit points (usually two subjects) of Level 3 minor elective subjects (usually in third year)

 Breadth studies